-- Apprenticeships provide focused and applied training for those who already have a strong interest in a job or industry. - Not everyone is suited to academic learning and apprenticeships provide a practical approach to obtaining qualifications. - Apprenticeships provide paid employment with a structured approach to learning. - Apprenticeships develop key transferable skills which are considered lacking in the labour market. - Apprenticeships may provide future employment within the company and working within an organisation may reveal job roles they did not know existed. - ▶ Gaining work experience and on the job training may provide your child with a competitive advantage when applying for full-time employment. - Degree apprenticeships offer the chance to gain a BA or BSc without incurring the debts associated with studying at university.
+- Apprenticeships provide focused and applied training for those who already have a strong interest in a job or industry. - Not everyone is suited to academic learning and apprenticeships provide a practical approach to obtaining qualifications. - Apprenticeships provide paid employment with a structured approach to learning. - Apprenticeships develop key transferable skills which are considered lacking in the labour market. - Apprenticeships may provide future employment within the company and working within an organisation may reveal job roles they did not know existed. - Gaining work experience and on the job training may provide your child with a competitive advantage when applying for full-time employment.

 - Apprenticeships may narrow options early on.
-Your child will need to have a fairly clear idea of the type of career they wish to pursue. - ▶ It may be difficult for your child to combine studying with working. - The salary of an apprentice can be quite low and your child will also need to consider financing their travel and living expenses if they are not living at home.
-Furthermore, your child may need to pay back their course fees if they choose to leave their apprenticeship early. - Your child may feel that they are missing out on the 'student life' if taking a degree apprenticeship.
-However, some universities still offer their degree apprentices a strong student experience. - Many companies provide graduate schemes for university leavers on completion of their degree. - ▶ Entering the work place at an early age may lead to fatigue. - Degree apprenticeships are still quite new so there is a limited number of vacancies at the moment.
+Your child will need to have a fairly clear idea of the type of career they wish to pursue. - It may be difficult for your child to combine studying with working. - The salary of an apprentice can be quite low and your child will also need to consider financing their travel and living expenses if they are not living at home. - Your child may need to pay back their course fees if they choose to leave their apprenticeship early. - Entering the work place at an early age may lead to fatigue.